tyconsulting/blog.tyang.github.io/_posts/2019-07-02-cross-blog-how-to-create-azure-monitor-alerts-for-non-compliant-azure-policies.md

   - Azure Monitor
   - Azure Policy
 ---
 Recently, I have been asked to contribute to Microsoft’s ITOps Talk blog.
-My first article “How to Create Azure Monitor Alerts for Non-Compliant Azure Policies” have just been published.
+My first article "How to Create Azure Monitor Alerts for Non-Compliant Azure Policies" have just been published.
 You can read it here: <a href="https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/How-to-Create-Azure-Monitor-Alerts-for-Non-Compliant-Azure/ba-p/713466">https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/How-to-Create-Azure-Monitor-Alerts-for-Non-Compliant-Azure/ba-p/713466</a>